iasebsil83/Dreamlands/README.md

 ```
 PART 1 : LINES

--  1) Is considerated as a line every serie of character preceding a LINE_END character or EOF (end of file).
+-  1) Is considerated as a line every serie of character preceding a LINE_END CHARACTER or EOF (end of file).

 -  2) Empty lines are ignored.

--  3) Every line starting with a COMMENT CHARACTER (in 1st position) is a comment : line ignored.
+-  3) Every COMMENT CHARACTER out of text declaration (character/string) marks a comment section.
+      Every characters from this one until the next LINE_END CHARACTER will be ignored.

 -  4) Every non-commented line must be composed by a key-value pair as described here :
   - 4.a) A serie of consecutive TABULATION CHARACTERs (giving the depth degree of the data)